Photos Failed to Send

 - Check the SIM card is active on 3G/4G.

-- Check the SIM card doesn’t have throttled bandwidth.
+- Check the SIM card doesn’t have limited bandwidth.

 - Check if there is a network dropout from the network provider.

 - There may be congestion during peak hours on the network.
 Configure the photoSentinel unit to connect and upload at a different time of the day.
-You can change these settings on your installation’s Config page under the section ‘When to connect’.
+You can change these settings on your installation’s Config page under the section 'Weekly Schedule' (Tempo and Mach II running APEX firmware) or ‘When to connect’ (Mach II, Pro, Mini and Lite).

 - Check antenna signal strength on your installation’s Status page.